Home Pagan symbols & customs Site search

 Absolutely YES!

 The veil has no more pagan meaning than it has Christian meaning.
 It is not a religious symbol but simply a lovely enhancement to the bride's attire.
 The wedding ceremony is celebrating the joining of two hearts in love.
 It is the most wonderful day for the couple, their families and friends.
-It is the day when people want to look their finest, and the veil is a decoration that helps this.
+It is the day when people want to look their finest, and the veil is a decoration to help this.